 Find out what they know.
 Peers talk.
 Cell phones access the Internet.
 Access to news is everywhere.
 Begin any talk by getting on the same page as your child so you can direct the conversation accordingly.
 “What do you know?’ or “What have you heard?” are good openers.

 Don’t worry if you don’t have all the answer.
 None of us do.
 It’s okay to tell your child: “I don’t know, but I’ll find that out.”
+Or “Great question.
+Let’s find that answer together.
+Where can we look?”
 Keep in mind that kids usually ask only what they can understand.